 - Spices – ground cumin, garam masala, and turmeric are the main spices here.
 All easily found in your local supermarket.

-- Aromatics – Onion, ginger, green chili, cardamom seeds, and cinnamon sticks add the big flavours to this curry.
+- Aromatics – onion, ginger, green chilli, cardamom seeds and cinnamon sticks add the big flavours to this curry.

-- The Sauce – Cashews soaked and blended adds a creamy nutty flavour to this curry.
-Natural plain yoghurt is the base for which everything is cooked in.
+- The Sauce – cashews soaked then blended add a creamy nutty flavour to this curry.
+Full fat coconut milk is the base for which everything is cooked.

-- Vegetables – Cauliflower, green bell pepper and potato bulk up this curry and add some texture.
-This is a very versatile curry so most vegetables will work well in this recipe.
+- Vegetables – cauliflower, green bell pepper and potatoes bulk up this curry and add some texture.
+This is a very versatile dish so most vegetables will work well in this recipe.
 I have added peas, cauliflower and mushrooms to this and they all work really well.

-- Sultanas – also known as golden raisins add a little sweetness to this curry.
+- Sultanas – also known as golden raisins these add a little sweetness to the curry.

 - Don’t burn the spices – be careful when cooking the spices, they really only need a minute.
 If they burn it will ruin the curry.

-- Use a pan with a tight-fitting lid – this will help to steam the vegetables in the curry.
+- Use a pan with a tight-fitting lid – this will help to cook the vegetables in the curry.

 - Stir often – you will need to check on this curry often, stir it often so that the sauce doesn’t stick to the bottom of the pan and burn.